GoogleCloudPlatform/java-docs-samples/SAMPLE_FORMAT.md

 ## Format Guidelines
 ### Project Location
 Samples should be in a project folder under the name of the technology the snippet represents.
-Additional sub folders should be used to differentiate groups of samples.
-Execution technologies, like Compute, CloudRun, Dataproc, Dataflow, functions may have subfolders for other technologies to show using the two technologies together.
+Additional subfolder's should be used to differentiate groups of samples.
+Execution technologies, like Compute, Cloud Run, Dataproc, Dataflow, Functions may have subfolder's for other technologies to show using the two technologies together.

 Folder and package paths should try to avoid containing unnecessary folders to allow users to more easily navigate to the snippets themselves.
+However, it is encouraged to use common names like "snippets" and "quickstart" to allow users to more easily discover the project contents.

+For example, the the `java-docs-samples/compute` folder may have the following projects:
+- `compute/snippets`
+- `compute/quickstart`

 ### Project Dependencies
 A Maven project should have a `pom.xml` that is formatted and easily human readable that declares